lutefd/currency-api/README.md

 ## Project Description

 This API was developed for the Bravo challenge.
-The goal was to create an API that could convert between various currencies, both real and fictional, with live and custom values.# Challenge Bravo
+The goal was to create an API that could convert between various currencies, both real and fictional, with live and custom values.

 **Additionally, it should be noted that the API's base currency is USD**.